-A mammogram is an X-ray photograph of the breast used to screen for breast cancer.
+The most exciting advancement in breast cancer detection in more than 30 years.
 Providence utilizes digital mammography, which provides clearer, more accurate X-ray images.
 This means shorter examination times, quicker results, more convenience and less anxiety for you.

 During your imaging procedure, you stand in front of a digital X-ray receptor.
 Your X-ray technician adjusts the machine to your height and positions your breast on a clear plate.
 The plate will apply minor pressure to your body, but this to ensure the X-rays are able to penetrate the breast tissue evenly.

 Images of your breast tissue are instantly rendered digitally on the computer.
 The radiologist can closely examine any area by zooming in, adjusting brightness or changing the contrast of the X-ray image, making all areas of the breast easier to see.
 Computer-aided detection and diagnosis (CAD) helps analyze images using a sophisticated software program, which highlights areas on a mammogram that contains features associated with cancer.
 The radiologist reviews the images conventionally then reviews the special CAD markers, if any, identified by the CAD software.